-1800.00 DRIVEWAY ORDINANCE 1801.00 Authority Pursuant to the provisions of RSA 236:13, the following Driveway Ordinance is hereby established for the Town of Brookline, NH 1802.00 Purpose 1802.01 In as much as driveways and entrances are, in effect, intersections, they require certain controls as to size and location in order to provide safe and efficient access to property fronting on the road.
-1802.02 To provide for the proper and suitable discharge and control of surface drainage in and around the driveway.
-1802.03 To ensure the public safety through the orderly control of traffic movement onto and from highways, streets, and roadways.
-1802.04 To provide a uniform practice and procedure relative to the design and construction of driveway entrances and exits.
-1802.05 To prevent the existence of unsafe conditions resulting from improper placements of any driveway.
-1802.06 To prevent erosion or other damage to existing Town roads from the construction of driveways.
-1803.00 Definitions Driveway.
-Any improved or unimproved area serving as an area of access, entrance, exit, or 1803.01 approach from any or to any parcel of land, regardless of public or private ownership.
-1803.02 Common Driveway.
-A private driveway that serves as a common access from a public road for two (2) or more lots.
-1803.03 Driveway Inspector.
+1800.00 DRIVEWAY ORDINANCE

+Pursuant to the provisions of RSA 236:13, the following Driveway Ordinance is hereby established for the Town of Brookline, NH

+- 1802.01 In as much as driveways and entrances are, in effect, intersections, they require certain controls as to size and location in order to provide safe and efficient access to property fronting on the road. - 1802.02 To provide for the proper and suitable discharge and control of surface drainage in and around the driveway. - 1802.03 To ensure the public safety through the orderly control of traffic movement onto and from highways, streets, and roadways. - 1802.04 To provide a uniform practice and procedure relative to the design and construction of driveway entrances and exits. - 1802.05 To prevent the existence of unsafe conditions resulting from improper placements of any driveway. - 1802.06 To prevent erosion or other damage to existing Town roads from the construction of driveways.

+- Driveway.
+Any improved or unimproved area serving as an area of access, entrance, exit, or approach from any or to any parcel of land, regardless of public or private ownership. - Common Driveway.
+A private driveway that serves as a common access from a public road for two (2) or more lots. - 1803.03 Driveway Inspector.
 A local official designated by the Selectmen with the responsibility of certifying that the specifications set forth in this Ordinance are met.
-1804.00 Permit and Penalty 1804.01 Anyone desiring to construct, alter or relocate a driveway in order to obtain access to an existing or proposed street or roadway, shall first apply for and obtain a permit from the Building Inspector's office.
-1804.02 This permit shall provide for the construction, alteration or relocation of such driveway in accordance with the following specifications:

-driveway conforms to the specifications set forth in this Ordinance.

-No use of such driveway (except of a temporary nature during construction) shall take place until the Driveway Inspector inspects the construction of the driveway and certifies that the
+1804.00 Permit and Penalty

+- 1804.01 Anyone desiring to construct, alter or relocate a driveway in order to obtain access to an existing or proposed street or roadway, shall first apply for and obtain a permit from the Building Inspector's office. - 1804.02 This permit shall provide for the construction, alteration or relocation of such driveway in accordance with the following specifications: - a.
+No use of such driveway (except of a temporary nature during construction) shall take place until the Driveway Inspector inspects the construction of the driveway and certifies that the driveway conforms to the specifications set forth in this Ordinance.